mlopatkin/andlogview/BUILDING.md

 Run `./gradlew check` to run tests.

 Run `./gradlew distShadowZip` to prepare distributive package.
 The output is placed into `build/distributions`.
+The build will fail if Java 8 or later is used.
+You can specify JDK to use with JAVA_HOME environment variable or by setting `org.gradle.java.home=path/to/jdk/7` in `gradle.settings` file in the root directory of the project.

 ## Building with Ant (deprecated)
 You'll need [Apache Ant (1.9+)][ant] with [Apache Ivy (2.4.0+)][ivy] plugin installed.
 Run `ant test` to build and execute tests, and